Angelo-abel/Jeffrey-Way-Theme/README.md

 <img src="http://i.imgur.com/d9E0BF1.png" />

 ## Update
 This should be much easier to install now.
-Please follow the following simple directions.
+Please follow the directions below.

 ### Directions
 + Download the zip of this project and rename the folder to `Jeffrey Way Theme`.